devclokoja/devclokoja-blog/README.md

 ## Guide

-- Our blog is powered by [Devblog](https://hashnode.com/devblog) Team Publication, and it is expected that you create a Devblog account to have your articles published with us.
+- Our blog is powered by [Hashnode](https://hashnode.com) Team Publication, and it is expected that you create a personal blog on Hashnode to have your articles published with us.
   - Head to https://hashnode.com and create an account
-  - Head to https://hashnode.com/devblog and create your personal Devblog [If you get stuck, please read the docs or contact Support]
+  - Create your personal blog during the onboarding process [If you get stuck, please read the docs or contact Support]
   - Now you should have your blog on `<your username>.hashnode.dev`
 - Contact the DevCLokoja Lead Bolaji on [Facebook](https://facebook.com/iambolajiayo) to request access to the blog